What Is Anorexia Nervosa? | Eating Disorders Victoria

 If you are concerned about yourself or someone you love, our team at the EDV Hub are here to help.

-Call, chat or email the EDV Hub
+Contact the EDV Hub today

 Physical signs and effects of anorexia nervosa